 - Visibility: You can use tags to manage separate bills for departments, products, and projects.

 A tag consists of a key-value pair.
-Limits:

 |custom tag||A custom tag is created by a user.
-For more information, see Create and bind a tag.|
+For more information, see Add a tag.|

 |system tag||A system tag is defined by the system.
 You can only query system tags.|

 Alibaba Cloud services that support tags

-- Tag information is not shared across regions.
-For example, in the China (Shanghai) region, you cannot view tags created in the China (Hangzhou) region.
+No. For example, in the China (Shanghai) region, you cannot view tags created in the China (Hangzhou) region.